torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 buffer prioritization – that is decided solely by the mechanism described above.

-Support for time-based packet transmission was recently merged to Linux v4.19 `Time-based packet transmission <https://lwn.net/Articles/748879/>`_, but it remains yet to be researched whether this functionality will be practical for CAN.
+Support for time-based packet transmission was recently merged to GNU/Linux v4.19 `Time-based packet transmission <https://lwn.net/Articles/748879/>`_, but it remains yet to be researched whether this functionality will be practical for CAN.